Make Calls on Samsung Galaxy S4

 When on a conference call on my Galaxy S4 I don't get the option to manage calls.
 Is this something wrong with my phone or operating system?
 How do I fix it?

-No, nothing is wrong with your device except that there has ben an update applied to all devices which have changed up the settings a bit.
-When in your conference call take the phone away from your face in order for the option to swap to come up so that you can swap the call or end the call from on person.
+No, nothing is wrong with your device except that there has been an update applied to all devices that have changed the settings a bit.
+When in your conference call, take the phone away from your face to allow the option to swap to come up, so you can swap the call or end the call from a particular person.

 See more questions like this: Samsung Galaxy S4 mini.. while attending the second call the first call getting disconnected